richardimaoka/alpakka-blog-post/README.md

   String name = "John";
   int age = 35;

-  // Prepared statement is typical in parameterized queries in CQL (Cassandra Query Language).
+  // Prepared statement is typical for parameterized queries in CQL (Cassandra Query Language).
   // In production systems, it can be used to guard the statement from injection attacks, similar to SQL prepared statement.
   BoundStatement bound = prepared.bind(i, name, age);
   session.execute(bound);
 }
 ```

-Here, if you execute the following query,
+Here, if you execute the following CQL query,

 ```
 select * FROM akka_stream_java_test.users ;